Agraael/Lancer-vtt-NPC-import/README.md

 - **Lancer pilot cloud sync** — the pilot dropdown on the pilot sheet pulls from v3
 - **Lancer pilot share codes** — v3 12-char share codes work in the pilot sheet

 This is a temporary patch until the Lancer system natively supports v3.
-When v3 goes live on `compcon.app`, toggle this on.
-Users still on v2 (`old.compcon.app`) keep it off.

 ## Custom Tier Support